connectome-neuprint/neuprint-python/docs/_sources/development.rst.txt

 Documentation
 -------------

 The docs are built with Sphinx.
-See ``docs/requirements.txt`` for the docs dependencies.
+See ``docs/requirements.txt`` for the docs dependencies (in addition to those listed in ``dependencies.txt``).
+In addition, building the docs requires the ``pandoc`` command-line tool to be installed in the environment (the Python wrapper, though, is not required).

+The example notebooks are run when the docs are built.
+For this to succeed, the ``neuprint`` library must be on your ``PYTHONPATH``.
+Like the tests, the docs rely on the public ``hemibrain:v1.2.1`` dataset on ``neuprint.janelia.org``, which means you must define ``NEUPRINT_APPLICATION_CREDENTIALS`` in your environment before running them.

 To build the docs locally:

 .. code-block:: bash